Bailey

 Mansfield

-career history louise mansfield is professor of sport, health and social sciences and research lead for welfare, health and wellbeing in the institute of environment, health and societies. her research focuses on the relationship between sport, physical activity and public health and wellbeing. she is interested in partnership and community approaches in sport and physical activity and issues of health, wellbeing, inequality and diversity. she has led research projects for the department of health, youth sport trust, sportscotland, economic and social research council, medical research council, macmillan cancer support, public health england and sport england. she sits on the editorial boards for leisure studies, qualitative research in sport, exercise and health and the international review for the sociology of sport and is managing editor of annals of leisure research. louise is known for is known for developing evidence to inform policy and practice. community approaches to sport, public health and wellbeing sociology of sport; gender and feminist theories, social inequalities, public health and wellbeing, coproduction and partnership qualitative research methods and process evaluations intervention and evaluation strategies in community sport research evidence reviews for research, policy and practice including focus on qualitative synthesis translation, dissemination and mobilisation of evidence strategies and practices for uk and international sport and culture sector audiences in policy and practice and both academic and non-academic organisations. community sport, physical activity and public health and wellbeing. sociology of sport and social inequalities. participatory and coproduction strategies and methods in developing evidence to inform policy and practice in the culture and sports sectors. i am a fellow of the he academy. i embrace a research led teaching approach. my teaching skills have been established in both further and higher education and i hold postgraduate teaching qualifications. i advocate a teaching philosophy that embraces a mix of styles from the traditional large lecture to more interactive student-led approaches using new technology. i have designed and delivered a range of modules at undergraduate and postgraduate level that draw from across theoretical and methodological perspectives in the social sciences to understand sport, physical activity, health and well-being and i continue to engage in on-going curriculum developments in those fields.
+career history louise mansfield is professor of sport, health and social sciences and vice dean for research in the college of health medicine and life sciences. she is director of the centre for health and wellbeing across the lifecourse. her research focuses on the relationship between sport, physical activity and public health and wellbeing. louise's expertise are in partnership and community approaches in sport and physical activity and issues of health, wellbeing, inequality and diversity. she has led research projects for the department of health, youth sport trust, sportscotland, economic and social research council, medical research council, macmillan cancer support, public health england and sport england. she sits on the editorial boards for leisure studies, qualitative research in sport, exercise and health and the international review for the sociology of sport and is managing editor of annals of leisure research. louise is known for developing evidence to inform policy and practice. community approaches to sport, public health and wellbeing sociology of sport; gender and feminist theories, social inequalities, public health and wellbeing, coproduction and partnership qualitative research methods and process evaluations intervention and evaluation strategies in community sport research evidence reviews for research, policy and practice including focus on qualitative synthesis translation, dissemination and mobilisation of evidence strategies and practices for uk and international sport and culture sector audiences in policy and practice and both academic and non-academic organisations. community sport, physical activity and public health and wellbeing. sociology of sport and social inequalities. participatory and coproduction strategies and methods in developing evidence to inform policy and practice in the culture and sports sectors. i am a fellow of the he academy. i embrace a research led teaching approach. my teaching skills have been established in both further and higher education and i hold postgraduate teaching qualifications. i advocate a teaching philosophy that embraces a mix of styles from the traditional large lecture to more interactive student-led approaches using new technology. i have designed and delivered a range of modules at undergraduate and postgraduate level that draw from across theoretical and methodological perspectives in the social sciences to understand sport, physical activity, health and well-being and i continue to engage in on-going curriculum developments in those fields.

 Professor Louise Mansfield

-Career History Louise Mansfield is Professor of Sport, Health and Social Sciences and Research Lead for Welfare, Health and Wellbeing in the Institute of Environment, Health and Societies.
+Career History Louise Mansfield is Professor of Sport, Health and Social Sciences and Vice Dean for Research in the College of Health Medicine and Life Sciences.
+She is Director of the Centre for Health and Wellbeing across the Lifecourse.
 Her research focuses on the relationship between sport, physical activity and public health and wellbeing.
-She is interested in partnership and community approaches in sport and physical activity and issues of health, wellbeing, inequality and diversity.
+Louise's expertise are in partnership and community approaches in sport and physical activity and issues of health, wellbeing, inequality and diversity.
 She has led research projects for the Department of Health, Youth Sport Trust, sportscotland, Economic and Social Research Council, Medical Research Council, Macmillan Cancer Support, Public Health England and Sport England.
 She sits on the editorial boards for Leisure Studies, Qualitative Research in Sport, Exercise and Health and the International Review for the Sociology of Sport and is Managing Editor of Annals of Leisure Research.
-Louise is known for is known for developing evidence to inform policy and practice.
+Louise is known for developing evidence to inform policy and practice.
 Community approaches to sport, public health and wellbeing Sociology of sport; gender and feminist theories, social inequalities, public health and wellbeing, coproduction and partnership Qualitative research methods and process evaluations Intervention and evaluation strategies in community sport research Evidence reviews for research, policy and practice including focus on qualitative synthesis Translation, dissemination and mobilisation of evidence strategies and practices for UK and international sport and culture sector audiences in policy and practice and both academic and non-academic organisations.
 Community sport, physical activity and public health and wellbeing.
 Sociology of sport and social inequalities.
 Participatory and coproduction strategies and methods in developing evidence to inform policy and practice in the culture and sports sectors.
 I am a Fellow of the HE Academy.
 I embrace a research led teaching approach.
 My teaching skills have been established in both further and higher education and I hold postgraduate teaching qualifications.
 I advocate a teaching philosophy that embraces a mix of styles from the traditional large lecture to more interactive student-led approaches using new technology.
 I have designed and delivered a range of modules at undergraduate and postgraduate level that draw from across theoretical and methodological perspectives in the social sciences to understand sport, physical activity, health and well-being and I continue to engage in on-going curriculum developments in those fields.

 Norris